flores-o/blog/content/posts/how-to-get-an-internship-at-top-tech-companies.md

  **Bonus**, before an interview, I like to have a quick glance at this cheat sheet that has all the times and space complexities in one place.
  ## Your resume
- It should have one page and one page only.\
+ It should have one page and **one page only**.\
- Use keywords.
+ **Use keywords**.
 The company might use a tool for parsing resumes.
 Don’t use long complicated sentences, artistic touches and no need for pictures.\
- Amazing, but not necessary, contributions to open source projects and competitions\
+ Amazing, but not necessary, contributions to **open source projects and competitions**\
  Make the most with what you have.
-Get a nice description for your university projects, host them on Github and link your Github to your resume.
+Get a nice description for your university projects, host them on Github and link your Github to your resume.\
- Here is a good example of the resume, one done in latex, really nice, I used it as a template myself.
+ [Here](https://github.com/ericpts/resume) is a good example of the resume, one done in latex, I used it as a **template** myself.
  ## The application process
  **Apply early.** Apply in September or October or when applications open, This is because applications are processed on a rolling bases, so first come, first